smarthomej/addons/README.md

 ## Installation / Usage

-For openHAB 3.2.0 - 3.4.0 it is recommended to add `https://download.smarthomej.org/addons.json` as JSON 3rd Party Addon Service in the settings.
+It is recommended to add `https://download.smarthomej.org/addons.json` as JSON 3rd Party Addon Service in the settings.
 Afterwards all addons can be installed from the UI.

-If you installed SmartHome/J bindings from Community Marketplace (NOT the "JSON 3rd Party Addon Service" mentioned above!), you need to manually remove the installed addons.
-Go to your `userdata` folder (e.g. `/var/lib/openhab` on Debian systems) and remove the marketplace directory.
-*Attention:* This will also uninstall all other bindings installed from the marketplace, make sure you install everything you need afterwards.

 ### Compatibility